-Meet face-to-face with the Xenopus research community at TAGC 2020!
-The meeting’s unique format offers multiple opportunities for you to share your work, learn about the latest research and tools, build community, and recruit newcomers to the field.
-Catch up with colleagues at the opening night Xenopus mixer and at designated community meeting spots throughout the meeting.
-We’ll make it easy to spot Xenopus people and posters via signage and badges.
+Connect with the Xenopus research community at TAGC Online!
+The meeting’s unique format offers multiple opportunities for you to share your work, learn about the latest research and tools, and build community.
+Hear the latest at the Xenopus Community Sessions and Poster Sessions.

 What’s the hashtag?

 The conference hashtag is #TAGC20.
 Use the #Xenopus20 community-specific hashtag alongside #TAGC20 to allow everyone to follow along!

 Abstracts have been reviewed and scheduled in one of three types of sessions:

 If you submitted an abstract, see the Author Assignments page to view your assignment.

 Poster and Thematic Sessions will feature research from all communities, while Xenopus Community Sessions will be dedicated to research on Xenopus species.

 When it comes to attending virtual talks, you won’t be forced to choose between Xenopus and your favorite topic; Community Sessions and Thematic Sessions are held at different times, so there will be no need to miss out.